Form 1099 for Foreign Contractors: IRS Rules and Filing Requirements Explained

 • Keep records for at least 4 years after the last payment

-• Maintain a spreadsheet tracking: contractor name, TIN/foreign tax ID, total payments, and form expiration dates
+• Maintain a spreadsheet tracking contractor name, TIN/foreign tax ID, total payments, and form expiration dates

-3. Track Services Location Carefully
+3. Track Service Location Carefully

 • Include contract language requiring contractors to notify you if they perform work in the U.S.